 Things to do in Riga – beer and culinary delights

-I really enjoyed the food in Riga.
+I really enjoyed the food while exploring Riga.
 Finding vegetarian food was easy and varied in options.
 There are also plenty of choices for traditional meat dishes in the many restaurants across Riga.
 As the Latvians are all about naturally sourced ingredients, all the food tastes delicious.

 Riga Central Market